 The chocolate factory of Cailler in Broc near Gruyères in Fribourg is a pleasant day trip from Lake Geneva that combines well with visiting the old town and Château de Gruyères.

 La Maison Cailler welcomes visitors to one of Switzerland’s oldest and most important chocolate factories.
 During the factory tour visitors learn how chocolate came to Europe and how the Swiss refined the product.
 A small-scale, but still surprisingly large, chocolate production line can be seen in action while sampling is largely unsupervised.
 Chocolate workshops, also for children, may be reserved.
 A large Cailler shop sells the locally produced chocolate while a small café serves marvelous hot chocolate and small snacks.
 A nearby Nestlé Factory Outlet Shop has bargains on chocolates and foods produced by various companies in the Nestlé Group.
 The Cailler chocolate factory is family friendly and children enter free with adults.
+Guided tours are also available from several Lake Geneva cities.

 La Maison Cailler Chocolate Factory in Broc, Switzerland